evolvingstuff/vdw2/content/posts/colon-cancer-23-percent-less-likely-if-vitamin-d-levels-higher-than-30-ng.md

 ## See also VitaminDWiki

-* <a href="/posts/overview-cancer-colon-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Cancer-Colon and vitamin D">Overview Cancer-Colon and vitamin D</a> which has the following chart
+* [Overview Cancer-Colon and vitamin D](/posts/overview-cancer-colon-and-vitamin-d) which has the following chart

 <img src="/attachments/d3.mock.jpg" alt="image">